dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   A [pattern variable declaration][] contains a [`declarationBinder`][declarationBinder].
 *   A [switch case][] contains a [`matcher`][matcher].
-*   A [`declarationMatcher`][declarationMatcher] pattern embeds a
-    [`declarationBinder`][declarationBinder] inside a refutable pattern.
-This is a convenience to let you avoid repeating `var` or `final` several times inside a matching pattern, as in:

-    ```dart
-    // List matcher containing three variable matchers:
-    case [var a, var b, var c]:
-    // Declaration matcher containing list binder
-    // containing three variable binders:
-    case var [a, b, c]:
-    ```

-    These two cases both do the same thing.

 [pattern variable declaration]: #pattern-variable-declaration
 [switch case]: #switch-statement
-[declarationMatcher]: #declaration-matcher

 Many kinds of patterns have both matcher (refutable) and binder (irrefutable) forms.
 The table below shows examples of every specific pattern type and which